Low-frequency focused thermosonication for Salmonella typhimurium inactivation: an in vitro study

 Authors

-Customer requests are addressed to safe products that best express their characteristics of "naturalness" and "freshness" for the entire shelf life; therefore, scientific research has been exploring the use of "non-thermal technologies".
-Thermosonication using low-frequency focused ultrasound determines bacterial inactivation through the phenomenon of "cavitation", guaranteeing high-quality standards of safety, nutrition, and freshness of the products.
-The present work aims to evaluate the effectiveness of inactivation of Salmonella typhimurium in culture broth by low-frequency focused thermosonication with two different operational parameters: sublethal temperature (40°C, 50°C) and treatment time (5, 10, and 15 minutes).
-Treatment determined a bacterial load reduction compared to the negative control (untreated inoculum), which was statistically significant at the T-test (p<0.05).
+Customer requests are addressed to safe products that best express their characteristics of “naturalness” and “freshness” for their entire shelf life; therefore, scientific research has been exploring the use of “non-thermal technologies”.
+Thermosonication using low-frequency focused ultrasound determines bacterial inactivation through the phenomenon of “cavitation”, guaranteeing high-quality standards of safety, nutrition, and freshness of the products.
+The present work aims to evaluate the effectiveness of the inactivation of Salmonella typhimurium in culture broth by low-frequency focused thermosonication with two different operational parameters: sublethal temperature (40°C, 50°C) and treatment time (5, 10, and 15 minutes).
+Treatment determined a bacterial load reduction compared to the negative control (untreated inoculum), which was statistically significant at the t-test (p<0.05).
 Average decreases of 1.5 log and 3.5 CFU/mL were observed, respectively, after treatment and after 24 hours of storage at +4°C. Treatment at 50°C for 15 minutes was the most effective (average value: 3.06 log CFU/mL; minimum value: 2.13 log CFU/mL; maximum value: 4.59 log CFU/mL).
 However, strains have shown markable variability: one of them even showed an increase in the microbial load 24 hours after treatment at 40°C for 5 minutes (-0.20 log CFU/mL); however, the same treatment showed a reduction of bacterial charge in all the other strains (average value: 1.05 log CFU/mL; minimum value: -0.20 log CFU/mL; maximum value: 2.28 log CFU/mL).
-The study poses numerous perspectives on the use of low-frequency focused thermosonication treatment in the food industry as a sustainable and safe alternative to classic thermal treatments.
+This study poses numerous perspectives on the use of low-frequency focused thermosonication treatment in the food industry as a sustainable and safe alternative to classic thermal treatments.

 Baumann AR, Martin SE, Feng H, 2005.
 Power ultrasound treatment of Listeria monocytogenes in apple cider.
 J Food Prot 68:2333-40.
 DOI: https://doi.org/10.4315/0362-028X-68.11.2333